AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 fluctuations of the pre-inflationary epoch - was discussed above

-galaxies can be observed using a sufficiently accurate
+and clusters of galaxies, can be observed using a

-measurement of fluctuations in the cosmic background radiation
+sufficiently accurate measurement of fluctuations in the cosmic

 ¨ Primordial